Shimura's Vector-Valued Modular Forms, Weight Changing Operators, and Laplacians: Introduction

+A very important operator in the theory of modular forms is the Laplacian of the appropriate weight.
+It's Lie-theoretic origin is the Casimir operator of an $\mathfrak{sl}_{2}$-triple.
 As already mentioned in \cite{[V]}, the weight changing operators form, together with the multiplication-by-weight operator, an $\mathfrak{sl}_{2}$-triple.
 Another $\mathfrak{sl}_{2}$-triple appears implicitly in \cite{[A]} for holomorphic quasi-modular forms.
 Every such $\mathfrak{sl}_{2}$-triple produces naturally an invariant operator, namely the Casimir or Laplacian operator (though the normalization of the latter usually differs from that of the former).
+We prove that the only $\mathfrak{sl}_{2}$-triples that can be defined using our weight changing operators are those from \cite{[V]} and \cite{[A]} (up to normalization), so that the two Laplacian operators arising from these references are the only possible such operators.

-We prove the existence of a 2-dimensional family of $\mathfrak{sl}_{2}$-triples (hence of Laplacians) in our case, and work out their eigenspaces.
-We remark that the results for the eigenspaces in depth $d$ become more difficult when the weight is an integer between $d+1$ and $2d$, a case which was shown in \cite{[Ze]} to be more delicate (e.g., this is the case where the dimension formulae in that reference depend on whether the Fuchsian group has cusps or not).
-We find that unless a certain parameter is an integer between 0 and the depth $d$ and another parameter does not vanish, only finitely many eigenvalues admit non-trivial eigenspaces for any given depth.
+Once a Laplacian is given in some setting, the most natural question to ask is what are its eigenvalues and eigenfunctions.
+This question is well-known for the classical modular forms, in various settings (e.g., those of eigenvalue 0 are the harmonic weak Maass forms mentioned above).
+We determine in this paper all the eigenspaces of the two Laplacians from the previous paragraph.
+We remark that the analysis of the eigenspaces in depth $d$ becomes more difficult when the weight is an integer between $d+1$ and $2d$, a case which was also shown in \cite{[Ze1]} to be more delicate (e.g., this is the case where the dimension formulae from that reference depend on whether the Fuchsian group has cusps or not).
+Interestingly, this investigation leads to a special variant of the sesqui-harmonic modular forms defined, for example, in \cite{[BDR]}.

+Our results about eigenfunctions can be described quite explicitly.
+The Laplacian operator from \cite{[V]} is the classical Laplacian operator of weight $k$ from the theory of modular forms, which is already known to have the usual modular eigenforms and the meromorphic quasi-modular forms as eigenfunctions.
+It follows that images of meromorphic quasi-modular forms under the weight raising operators are also eigenfunctions, and we prove that these examples already encompass \emph{all} the quasi-modular eigenfunctions of this Laplacian.
+The Laplacian from \cite{[A]} is simpler (it involves only differentiation of order 1), and its quasi-modular eigenfunctions are just holomorphic derivatives of (arbitrary) modular forms, plus the complex conjugates of some nearly meromorphic quasi-modular forms in case $k$ is one of the more delicate weights mentioned above.

-This paper is divided into 2 sections.
-Section \ref{OpsQMFVVMF} describes our differential operators in the various settings, and determines the relevant $\mathfrak{sl}_{2}$-triples.
-In Section \ref{LapEigen} we present the action of the resulting Laplacians, and determine, in most cases, their eigenspaces.
+This paper is divided into two sections.
+Section \ref{OpsQMFVVMF} describes our differential operators in the various settings, and proves the result about $\mathfrak{sl}_{2}$-triples.
+In Section \ref{LapEigen} we present the action of the two Laplacians, and determine their eigenspaces.